cheeplusplus/fanotif-tg/README.md

 ## Future TODOs

-* Notification on new notes
 * Enable/disable the main bot
 * Allow not configuring the filter bot (or maybe enable filtering on the main bot too)
-* Split off the FA parser into a seperate library in npm